majkaelaholt/money-nest/README.md

 * `favicon`
 * `icons/`

-The app data is stored locally in the browser using browser storage.
-Updating the app files on GitHub updates the app code, but does not automatically move or sync budget data between devices.
+Updating GitHub updates the app code.
+It does not automatically sync budget data between devices.

-## Important Data Notes

-Money Nest data is saved per:

-* device
-* browser
-* website URL

-Data should remain available when closing/reopening the browser on the same device and same browser, unless browser/site storage is cleared.

-To move data to another device or browser, use:

-1. Settings → Export JSON backup
-2. Open Money Nest on the other device/browser
-3. Settings → Import JSON backup

-## Backup Reminder
+### Always export a JSON backup before updating

-Before updating the hosted GitHub Pages files, export a JSON backup from Settings.
+Before replacing the app files on GitHub, export a JSON backup from Money Nest Settings.

-The JSON backup is the full restore file and may include sensitive financial information such as:
+The JSON backup is the full restore file and may include sensitive financial information.

-* account names
-* balances
-* debts
-* transactions
-* bills
-* income/paychecks
-* planned payments
-* notes
-* categories

 Do not upload JSON backups to a public GitHub repository.

+### Moving data to another device

+To use the same data on another device or browser:

+1. Export a JSON backup from the current device.
+2. Open Money Nest on the other device/browser.
+3. Import the JSON backup in Settings.

 ## Updating the GitHub Pages App

-When updating to a new Money Nest version, replace the app files in GitHub with the newest version.
+Safest update process:

+1. Export a JSON backup.
+2. Download/unzip the newest Money Nest version.
+3. Upload the new app files to GitHub.
+4. Commit the changes.
+5. Wait for GitHub Pages to deploy.
+6. Hard refresh the app.
+7. Confirm existing data still loads.

 Usually re-upload: